-A. A person may not operate a public pool or spa without an annual operating permit issued by the Secretary, except that in the case of a pool or spa that has received a partial approval of construction or alteration pursuant to Regulation .08E of this chapter, the Secretary may issue a nontransferrable 30-day permit for the temporary operation of the pool or spa.
+A. A person may not operate a public pool or spa without an annual operating permit issued by the Secretary, except that in the case of a pool or spa that has received a temporary approval of construction pursuant to Regulation .08D of this chapter, the Secretary may issue a nontransferable 30-calendar-day permit for the temporary operation of the pool or spa.

-B. On an application form provided by the Secretary, a person shall apply to the Secretary for a permit to operate a public pool or spa at least 30 days before the pool or spa is scheduled to open for use for the first time and 30 days before a previous permit expires.
+B. On an application form provided by the Secretary, an owner shall apply to the Secretary for an annual permit to operate a public pool or spa for:

 C. The Secretary shall:

-(1) Issue a nontransferable permit to an owner whose public pool or spa is in compliance with this chapter; and
+(1) Issue, for each pool or spa, a nontransferable permit to an owner whose public pool or spa is in compliance with this chapter as verified by a full compliance inspection completed within the 12 months prior to the expiration of the current operating permit; and

-(d) That to preserve the right to a hearing, the person shall contact the Secretary within 30 days of the receipt of the notice of denial.
+(d) That to preserve the right to a hearing, the person shall contact the Secretary within 10 business days of the receipt of the notice of denial.

-D. A person who operates a public pool or spa shall post the operating permit in a conspicuous place at the pool or spa site.
+D. A person who operates a public pool or spa shall post the operating permit in a conspicuous place near the entrance to the pool or spa.